yiqingBo/unireps.github.io/_pages/about.md

 <p>At the exciting intersection of neuroscience and artificial intelligence, a fascinating pattern emerges: different neural models often converge on similar representations when exposed to the same stimuli.
 Our UniReps Blogpost Track, is a fresh and creative platform for sharing insights, fostering transparent discussions, and sparking interdisciplinary collaborations on this topic.</p>

 <p><strong>Why blogposts?</strong> Not everything fits neatly into a research paper!
 Blogposts offer a flexible, engaging way to communicate cutting-edge ideas, early-stage results, or even well-established methods.
-Drawing inspiration from formats like <a href="https://distill.pub">Distill</a>, this track allows for clearer storytelling and makes complex research accessible to a broader audience.</p>
+Drawing inspiration from formats like <a href="https://distill.pub">Distill</a>, and being already tested in venues like <a href="https://iclr-blogposts.github.io">ICLR</a> and the <a href="https://gram-blogposts.github.io">GRAM workshop</a> (for a sample blogpost directly from them, scroll down!), this track allows for clearer storytelling and makes complex research accessible to a broader audience.</p>

 <p><strong>What can you submit?</strong> We welcome blogposts that cover a wide range of formats, including:
 <ul>